 Farmer for a Week - Preschool (age 3-4)

 Farmer for a Week - Elementary (age 5-12)

 Some of the camps above are half day and some are full day.
 The full day camps also offer before and after camp care options to extend the day for working families.
 In addition to the camps that Hills of Milk and Honey provides directly, we also host field trips here on the farm where other camps in the area have secured tours at Hills of Milk and Honey as part of their own camp offerings.
 Also, families schedule birthday parties and private group tours of the farm too.
 This means we are able to offer full-time and part-time positions during the summer months.

-Responsible for assisting farm management in assigned tasks related to caring for children, teens, and adults, as well as those with Autism Spectrum Disorder in a farm camp environment.
+Responsible for assisting farm management in assigned tasks related to caring for children ages 3-12 in a farm camp environment.

 Education/Certification: High School diploma or GED